Updated: Sep 7

 Before choosing your wholesale price and/or wholesale discount, there are two other prices you need to fully understand:

-Printing cost: This is exactly what it sounds like—it's the cost to print your book.
+This is exactly what it sounds like—it's the cost to print your book.
 This will vary depending on how you choose to print, the length of your book, print edition (paperback or hardcover), and how many you're ordering.
 For example, offset printing is cheaper per book but more expensive upfront and you also have more logistics, distribution fees, and shipping to calculate.
 With print-on-demand, you can order one copy or many, but for large orders, you'll pay more in shipping than offset.
 This is the number you'll need to know in order to set a wholesale price for libraries and bookstores.

 Let's have an example:

 The retail price of Lazlo Learns Recorder by Vicky Weber is $12.99 for a paperback, but it only costs $3.65 to print a copy through KDP (print-on-demand) and $3.95 to ship.
-That means for me to break even, I would need to charge more than $7.60.

 That's why they ask for a wholesale discount.
 It ensures that you make money AND the bookstore makes money.